 Step 1: Get a High School Diploma

 Most title clerk positions require a high school diploma.
 Choosing electives in high school that build general computer, business and communication skills can give entry level job candidates a competitive edge.

 After earning a high school diploma, aspiring title clerks can start their careers by acquiring relevant work experience in entry-level positions.
 Many title clerk positions require a candidate to have around 1-2 years of experience providing customer service in an office environment.
 Depending on a candidate's field of interest, these preparatory positions can typically be found in the mortgage, property management or automotive industries.

 - Find jobs in field of interest.
 Title clerks work in a variety of industries (real estate, mortgage, automobile).
 Thus, acquiring relevant work experience through entry-level positions in the field may help with future job prospects.

 - Build customer service and communication skills.
 Good customer service and strong communication skills are important factors that are highly desired by employers looking for title clerks.
 An aspiring title clerk might take some career development courses at community or technical colleges to improve customer service, oral and written skills.
 Some topics of study to consider include communications, human resources and public speaking.

-After acquiring around 1-2 years of relevant work experience, an individual typically qualifies for open title clerk positions regardless of whether certification is earned.
-However, earning voluntary certification can help improve career prospects by demonstrating commitment and excellence to potential employers.
-Voluntary certification can be found through auto dealership organizations, such as the New Jersey Coalition of Automotive Retailers (NJ CAR) Academy, to provide voluntary certification for auto title clerks.
+After acquiring around 1-2 years of relevant work experience, an individual typically qualifies for most open title clerk positions.
+However, earning voluntary certification can improve job prospects by demonstrating commitment and motivation to potential employers.
+Voluntary certification can be found through auto dealership organizations, such as the New Jersey Coalition of Automotive Retailers (NJ CAR) Academy, for auto title clerks.
 Training can typically be completed in a few days.
 Most certifications require successfully passing an exam after completing training.